kvetinac97/EasyQUIZ/README.md

 - New option: config.yml "answer_format": You can set the
   answer format to /aw <num>!
 - Thanks for the idea of update to @doducquang

+Added in v2.0.0:

+- bug fixes!

+Added in v2.0.1:

+- license, copyright, and updated README!